-WHITE LIES: Good Contractors Never Tell Them
+LITTLE WHITE LIES: Good Contractors Never Tell Them

 A few years back I got an email from a woman wondering about roof shingles, and it reminded me how easy it is for contractors (and anyone else) to destroy their own credibility with white lies.
 As a homeowner, you need to watch for this.
-This article will show you how.
+This article shows you how.

 • Reading Time = 4 minutes